Get Started

 will re-enable automatic updates.

-Gwen is configured to use the Chrome browser by default.
-To change this default, amend the gwen.target.browser
+Gwen is configured to target the Chrome browser and your test environment by default.
+To change these, amend the gwen.target.browser

 File: /project/gwen.conf